shyamgupta196/detection-of-verified-claims/README.md

 - **Claim Review URL** – A link to the fact-checking article.
 - **Rating** – The fact-checking assessment of the claim (e.g., true, false, half false, etc.).

 If available, a goldstandard can be supplied which lists the optimal results ("gold.tsv").
-This can be used to evaluate SimBA's performance using the evaluation scripts of the [CLEF CheckThat!
+This can be used to evaluate SimBa's performance using the evaluation scripts of the [CLEF CheckThat!
 Lab Task 2 Claim Retrieval challenge](https://checkthat.gitlab.io/clef2022/).

 ## Sample Input
 queries.tsv